 Amalfi has some wonderful restaurants; however it is best to aim slightly off the beaten track to get the best trattorias and pizzerias that serve traditional local food.
 One of the best restaurants in Amalfi is called Eolo that has delicious food and beautiful view across the bay.
 Their wine list is great as is their seafood.

 3. Path of the Gods

 For those wanting to walk off that last bowl of pasta, there is no more beautiful place to do so than this hiking route that stretches from Praiano to Positiano.
 This is the best way to see this picturesque coast without having to encounter the tricky roads with its hairpin bends and whizzing Vespas!
 The walk is a spectacular 12km trail that is well worth the effort as the views are truly awe inspiring!

 While in Amalfi Coast, make the short trip along the coast to the picturesque town of Ravello.
 Ravello is one of the most glamorous, charming stops on the Neapolitan Riviera and is lovely place to spend the day wandering along the quiet streets of coloured stucco houses and lemon groves.
 Ravello is also a good starting point for numerous walks to Minori or the ancient village of Scala.

 No visit to Amalfi would be complete without a trip to the “blue island” of Capri.
-On our cooking holidays to Amalfi, we include a day trip to Capri which is wonderful experience.
-We set off on a boat from Amalfi harbour and spend the day sightseeing and enjoying an excellent lunch at a local trattoria.
+It’s a wonderful place to spend a few days, with decadent shops, excellent trattorias and stunning vistas.
+Set off on a ‘traghetto’ boat from Amalfi harbour and spend a couple of days in this unique place.